the-road-to-graphql/react-apollo-client-optimistic-ui-example/README.md

 # react-apollo-client-optimistic-ui-example

 A minimal React application using Apollo Client with GitHub's GraphQL API.
-As example Apollo Client's optimistic UI feature is implemented.
+As example **Apollo Client's optimistic UI feature is implemented**.

 ## Installation